go-flutter-desktop/hover/README.md

 Install these dependencies:

-* You need to make sure you have a C compiler  .
+* You need to make sure you have a C compiler.
   The recommended C compiler are documented [here](https://github.com/golang/go/wiki/InstallFromSource#install-c-tools).

 * You need to make sure you have dependencies of GLFW: